Do you know which is one of the most overlooked bathroom parts?

 You guessed it – the shower arm.

 The shower arm is supposed to be as unnoticeable as possible.
-That just means that it has to be reliable – the best shower arm is the one you don’t ever have to worry about because it fits perfectly and holds for 10 years or more.
-Here is a classic review of the best shower arm (click to enlarge):
+That just means that it has to be reliable – the best gooseneck shower arm is the one you don’t ever have to worry about because it fits perfectly and holds for 10 years or more.

-We prepared a Top 5 shower arm reviews.
-Three of them are “S” shaped that lift the showerhead for 5” or more, and two of them are straight, strong and long – perfect for mounting rainfall showerheads.
+We prepared a Top 5 straight and gooseneck shower arm reviews.
+Three of them are “S” shaped (gooseneck shower arms) that lift the showerhead for 5” or more, and two of them are straight, strong and long – perfect for mounting rainfall showerheads.

 Oh, if you haven’t picked up a shower head, you can check our Top 5 picks of best rain showerheads.

-You pretty much know by now if you need an “S” shaped or a straight shower arm depending on where the piping enters your shower area.
+You pretty much know by now if you need a gooseneck or a straight shower arm depending on where the piping enters your shower area.
 Here is a simple rule of thumb:

 - Piping far above your head?
 You need a straight shower arm.

 - Piping in your general head area?
-You need an “S” shaped shower arm (lifts the showerhead above your head).
+You need a gooseneck shower arm (lifts the showerhead above your head).

 Best Shower Arm Reviews – Top 5 List